-There are two technical issues with Crab Cavity (CC) preparation; firstly, it will need to be installed in a narrow space 14 m from the ILC Interaction Point (IP), and secondly, two sets of CCs for the electron beam and the positron beam must be operated synchronously.
-At this proposed location from the IP, the beamline beam-pipe for the counterbeam extraction will also need to pass through the CC cryomodule.
-As presented in the ILC TDR in 2013, the baseline CC technology choice proposed was a 9-cell, 3.9 GHz elliptical design, incorporating a lateral deformation in order to enable appropriate separation of the operating dipole π -mode frequency orientations.
+There are two technical issues with Crab Cavity (CC) preparation.
+First, it will need to be installed in a narrow space 14 m from the ILC collision point, and secondly, two sets of CCs for the electron beam and the positron beam must be operated synchronously.
+It is expected that the experiences with respect to the design of the CC for the HL-LHC at CERN and the LLRF control system based on the S-band (2856 MHz) operation will assist these technical concerns to be addressed.